On Fourier restriction type problems on compact Lie groups: Introduction

 Such estimates are non-scale-invariant: if $M$ is replaced by the Euclidean space $\mathbb{R}^d$, then the Sobolev space $H^{1/p}(M)$ in the above estimate may be replaced by $L^2(\mathbb{R}^d)$, as established by Ginibre and Velo \cite{GV95} and Keel and Tao \cite{KT98}, and the resulting estimate is then invariant under the scaling symmetry $u(t,x)\mapsto u(\lambda^2 t,\lambda x)$, which results in the above condition of admissibility for the pair $(p,q)$.
 These estimates have applications to local well-posedness theory for nonlinear Schr\"odinger equations with initial data of low yet scaling-subcritical regularity; see Proposition 3.1 in \cite{BGT04}.
 However, due to the non-scale-invariant nature of these estimates, they can never be used to solve the more interesting and difficult problem of local-wellposedness of scaling-critical regularity.
 There are scale-invariant Strichartz estimates on compact manifolds in the literature, but such results are rare.
 We first have the seminal contribution of Bourgain \cite{Bou93} on tori $M=\T^d$

-for a limited range of $p$ using the Hardy-Littlewood circle method, which is then enlarged to the optimal range $p>2+\frac{4}{d}$ by Bourgain and Demeter \cite{BD15} by the new powerful method of decoupling theory.
+for a limited range of $p$ using the Hardy-Littlewood circle method, which is then enlarged to the optimal range $p>2+\frac{4}{d}$ by Bourgain and Demeter \cite{BD15A} by the new powerful method of decoupling theory.
 For spheres and Zoll manifolds of dimension at least three, the same estimate as \eqref{Bou93Strichartz} holds true for any $p>4$, as can be established by the argument in Herr \cite{Her13}; this range is also optimal as observed in \cite{BGT04}.
-In \cite{Zha18}, we established \eqref{Bou93Strichartz} on an arbitrary compact Lie group equipped with the canonical Killing metric, for any $p\geq 2+\frac{8}{r}$; we conjecture that the optimal range should be $p>2+\frac{4}{d}$ as the case of tori for spaces of rank at least two, and we will provide some solid evidence in this article.
+In \cite{Zha18}, we established \eqref{Bou93Strichartz} on an arbitrary compact Lie group equipped with the canonical Killing metric, for any $p\geq 2+\frac{8}{r}$.
+The same range of estimate is subsequently generalized to all compact globally symmetric spaces in \cite{Zha20}.